absqueued/awesome/README.md

 - [devongovett/dprint-node](https://github.com/devongovett/dprint-node) - A node API for the dprint TypeScript and JavaScript code formatter
 - [emilk/egui](https://github.com/emilk/egui) - egui: an easy-to-use immediate mode GUI in Rust that runs on both web and native
 - [levkk/rwf](https://github.com/levkk/rwf) - Comprehensive framework for building web applications in Rust.
+- [loco-rs/loco](https://github.com/loco-rs/loco) - 🚂 🦀 The one-person framework for Rust for side-projects and startups
 - [napi-rs/napi-rs](https://github.com/napi-rs/napi-rs) - A framework for building compiled Node.js add-ons in Rust via Node-API
 - [oxc-project/oxc](https://github.com/oxc-project/oxc) - ⚓ A collection of JavaScript tools written in Rust.
 - [rerun-io/rerun](https://github.com/rerun-io/rerun) - Visualize streams of multimodal data.
 Free, fast, easy to use, and simple to integrate.
 Built in Rust.